-After conferral of management authority, the AO will assume sole responsibility for all functions previously performed by the EC Delegation.
-This will include ensuring that the compulsory and binding opinion on acquis compliance and relevance of the work plan (provided by the Commission Steering Committee) is fully integrated into the finally signed contract.
+in case of decentralised management without ex ante control, the AO; in this event the AO assumes sole responsibility for all ex-ante control functions previously performed by the EU Delegation.
+This includes ensuring that the compulsory and binding opinion on acquis compliance and relevance of the work plan (provided by the Commission Steering Committee) is fully integrated into the final contract.
 To express this responsibility as well as its overall contractual and financial responsibility, the AO signs the Special Conditions and initials Annexes A1 and A3.